QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 :width: 100%
 ```

+To exit package management mode and return to the REPL, type `Ctrl+C`.
+To then go from the REPL back to the VS Code terminal, type `Ctrl+D`.

 ### Executing Files

 First we will reorganize our file so that it is a set of functions with a call at the end rather than a script.
 Replace the code with